 Cross Over: The full casts of Persona 3 and Persona 4 end up becoming involved in the mystery of the Labyrinth.

-Hair-Raising Hare: The boss A Dear Friend (also known as Shadow Rei) is a large, demonic, white rabbit.
+Hair-Raising Hare: The boss Best Friend (also known as Shadow Rei) is a large, demonic, white rabbit.

 Harder Than Hard: The game has one in the form of Risky difficulty.
 The main differences are that you cannot change difficulty setting if you select it and you get a Game Over if your leader dies.
 Which means the final boss has to be defeated in 7 turns, because he hits the party with a countdown of instant death spell at the beginning of the fight.